BeardedBry/fend-project-memory-game/README.md

 # Memory Game Project

 The game is played by clicking on face down cards to reveal the card.
+The timer begins and a star rating is given based on the amount of moves a player makes.
 Match every card to win.

 # Game Dependencies